Practical work with model architecture in Engee

 -

-The block allows indices to be formed for input data and output as a port.
+The block allows you to create indexes for input data and output them as a port.

 For Iterator (iterative subsystem)

 The For Iterator subsystem is an iterative subsystem with programmable For logic.
-It represents a subsystem that repeats execution during the current time step until the iteration variable exceeds a given iteration limit.
-This allows you to implement logic equivalent to the For loop in Engee using the block For Iterator.
+It is a subsystem that repeats execution during the current time step until the iteration variable exceeds the specified iteration limit.
+This allows you to implement the logic equivalent to the For loop in Engee using the block For Iterator.

 When to use the iterative subsystem: